9001/copyparty/README.md

 adding the same file multiple times is blocked, so if you first search for a file and then decide to upload it, you have to click the `[cleanup]` button to discard `[done]` files (or just refresh the page)

-note that since up2k has to read the file twice, `[🎈 bup]` can be up to 2x faster in extreme cases (if your internet connection is faster than the read-speed of your HDD)

-up2k has saved a few uploads from becoming corrupted in-transfer already; caught an android phone on wifi redhanded in wireshark with a bitflip, however bup with https would *probably* have noticed as well (thanks to tls also functioning as an integrity check)

 ### unpost